SAHILSHANGLOO35/BlogApp-ReactJs/readme.md

-This is the start of Mega Project using core react.
+This is the start of Mega Project using core React.